 SAVA is Steeple Aston’s own Archive for the history of the village – past and present.
 Established in 2001, it was one of the first to be set up in North Oxfordshire.
 The Archive is a registered charity managed on a voluntary, not-for-profit basis by a committee of (currently) seven local people.

 SAVA relies largely on donations from the village community and the Parish Council, and has received specific grants for projects from the Heritage Lottery Fund, Viridor and Sanctuary Housing Group and the Oxfordshire Community Foundation.

-The collections are kept in the Village History Centre, part of the Village Hall which opened in 2013.
-But increasingly a large number of documents are being digitised so that they can be made more accessible to the community on-line, through SAVA’s website at www.steepleastonarchive.org.uk.
+The collections are kept in the Village History Centre, part of the Village Hall, which opened in 2013.
+But increasingly a large number of documents are being digitised so that they can be made more accessible to the local community and through SAVA’s website at www.steepleastonarchive.org.uk.

-Each year SAVA holds a Spring Talk by an invited speaker, and an Autumn Exhibition on a range of different themes relating to the village.
-These have included: Education, the Environment, Business and Trade, Then and Now, Farming, Local Personalities and Village Houses and Gardens.
+Each year SAVA holds an event such as a Talk by an invited speaker, or a guided walk around the village.
+Our Autumn Exhibition each year on a range of different themes relating to the village is a popular fixture in the village calendar.
+Themes have included: Education, the Environment, Business and Trade, Then and Now, Farming, Village Personalities and Village Houses and Gardens.

-If you would like to donate items, help with their projects, or help by sponsoring the Archive, they would be delighted to hear from you.
+If you would like to donate items, help with projects, or help by sponsoring the Archive, SAVA would be delighted to hear from you.

 The Village History Centre opens every Saturday morning from 10.00am to 12.00 noon.